Vegz78/McAirpos/README.md

 ## Issues
 Don't hesitate to [open an issue](https://github.com/Vegz78/McAirpos/issues) if it doesn't work as expected or you have suggestions for improvements.<br>
 I'm still just learning to code and I don't mind a little [spaghetti code](https://en.wikipedia.org/wiki/Spaghetti_code) as long as it just works.. ;-)<br>

+I have now tested it ok on one Raspberry Pi 4 and two RPi3s, but only with PS3 controllers which I have available.
+My blogging colleage reported som trouble getting it to work with a PS3/PS4 fight stick and a Hori controller for the Switch, which he had lying around.
+Now fearing that it only works 100% in my own house, I have ordered one 8Bitdo and Retro-Bit NES controller, planning to test everything soon on a fresh Raspbian Lite image, to see if I've overlooked some dependencies or details.<br>

-But I haven't testet on other systems than my own Raspberry Pi 4 yet, and I would really appreciate feedbacks from your own experiences with McAirpos and maybe pick up some tricks of the trade while we sort out the bugs together.<br>
+I would really appreciate feedbacks from your own experiences with McAirpos and maybe pick up some tricks of the trade while we sort out the bugs together!<br>
 <br>
 **Happy retro gaming and retro game making!!!**<br><br>
 [@Vegz78](https://github.com/Vegz78)<br>